dannyhammer/jargo/README.md

 ## Installation

-Currently, cloning this repository is the only bit of installation necessary.
-Of course, you need Java installed.

 I'll put more in this section once I have this more fleshed out.
+But for now, here's the steps:

+1. Download the `jargo` script
+2. Mark it as executable by `chmod u+x jargo`
+3. Create a symlink so you can execute it anywhere `ln -s /path/to/jargo /usr/local/bin`

+Of course, you need Java installed :)